SolidBlock-cn/extshape/UpdateLog-en.md

 - Fit for new BRRP API.
 - Fit Blocks 2.9.2。
 - Following Blockus 2.9.2 changes, canceled rainbow glowstone dropping rainbow petals.

+### 2.2.1.9

+The update only applies to older versions, fixing the issue that the pressure plates and buttons of some blocks like wool may cause the server to crash (issue #80).

+This version is published in Jan 2026, which is only a fix update to mods for older MC versions, and still depends on BRRP.
+It does not mean that the mod for these MC versions will follow up updates for the subsequent updates.

 ### 2.2.1